 Meters take cash, but helpfully you’ll also be able to use your MasterCard or Visa credit card instead, so you don’t have to concern yourself with keeping a pocketful of change just in case.
 There’s an app too, aimed at locals; check out the website.
 However, unless you intend to be a very frequent visitor, it’s not really worth using this as a tourist.

-In addition to these street parking zones, Reykjavik has a number of multi-story car parks.
-If you want to get your car parked in a hurry, these are an especially good idea, thanks to an initiative that allows you to track available spaces in real-time.
+In addition to these street parking zones, Reykjavik has a number of multi-storey car parks.
+If you want to get your car parked in a hurry, these are an especially good idea, thanks to an initiative that allows you to track available spaces in real time.
 This live availability can be seen here.